-The Company exited 2020 with 11 fracturing fleets operating in North America and 5 fracturing fleets operating in Argentina, including one large fleet servicing the Vaca Muerta.
+The Company entered 2021 with 11 fracturing fleets operating in North America and 5 fracturing fleets operating in Argentina, including one large fleet servicing the Vaca Muerta shale play.

-In May 2021, the Company made the strategic decision to cease fracturing operations in Artesia, New Mexico and transferred one fracturing fleet to Colorado and another fleet into North Dakota to bolster the Company's operating scale in those regions, and at the same time, rationalize its cost structure.
+In May 2021, the Company made the strategic decision to cease fracturing operations in Artesia, New Mexico and transferred one fracturing fleet to Colorado and another fleet to North Dakota to bolster the Company's operating scale in those regions and rationalize its cost structure.

-On June 30, 2021, the Company entered into an agreement with its lenders which amended and extended the 2020 Credit Agreement.
-The principal amendments to the 2020 Credit Agreement included (i) an extension of the maturity date from June 1, 2022 to July 1, 2023; (ii) a voluntary reduction in the Credit Facilities from \$290.0 million to \$225.0 million; and (iii) the addition of a \$25.0 million accordion feature.
+On June 30, 2021, the Company entered into an agreement with its lenders which amended and extended its credit agreement (specifically, the "2020 Credit Agreement" and, together with its predecessor and successor agreements, the "Credit Agreement") governing its available revolving credit facilities (the "Credit Facilities").
+The principal amendments to the 2020 Credit Agreement included: (i) an extension of the maturity date from June 1, 2022 to July 1, 2023; (ii) a voluntary reduction in the Credit Facilities from \$290.0 million to \$225.0 million; and (iii) the addition of a \$25.0 million accordion feature.

-In September 2021, the Company established a satellite operating facility in Gillette, Wyoming to efficiently support the growing demand in that region from a major customer.
+In September 2021, the Company established a satellite operating facility in Gillette, Wyoming to efficiently support the growing demand from a major customer in that region.

 On November 25, 2021, the Company executed an agreement with its lenders which further amended and increased its Credit Facilities.
-The principal amendments to the Credit Facilities included (i) the exercise of the accordion feature to increase the capacity of the Credit Facilities to \$250.0 million; and (ii) the addition of a new lender to the lending syndicate.
+The principal amendments to the Credit Facilities included: (i) the exercise of the accordion feature to increase the capacity of the Credit Facilities to \$250.0 million; and (ii) the addition of a new lender to the lending syndicate.

-On December 17, 2021, George Armoyan was appointed as the Company's interim Chief Executive Officer and Ronald P. Mathison stepped down as Executive Chairman and was appointed as the Chairman of the Company.
+On December 17, 2021, George Armoyan was appointed as the Company's Interim Chief Executive Officer and Ronald P. Mathison stepped down as Executive Chairman and was appointed Chairman of the Company.

-The Company exited 2021 with 13 fracturing fleets operating in North America and 5 fracturing fleets operating in Argentina, including one large fleet servicing the Vaca Muerta.
+The Company exited 2021 with 13 fracturing fleets operating in North America and 5 fracturing fleets operating in Argentina, including one large fleet servicing the Vaca Muerta shale play.

-On March 4, 2022 and March 15, 2022, the Company negotiated additional waivers and amendments to the 2020 Credit Agreement including, among others, the following: (i) the Funded Debt to Adjusted EBITDA covenant was waived for the quarter ended December 31, 2021, and increased to 3.75x for the quarter ended March 31, 2022; (ii) the minimum \$15.0 million liquidity requirement was temporarily waived through March 15, 2022, and reinstated through the term of an extended covenant relief period expiring June 30, 2022; and (iii) the execution of a secured bridge loan of up to \$25.0 million from G2S2 Capital Inc., a company controlled by Mr. Armoyan ("G2S2") in order to fund the Company's short-term working capital requirements (the "Bridge Loan") was permitted.
-Additional information regarding the Credit Facilities and these amendments can be found in the Company's comparative financial statements and management's discussion and analysis for the year ended December 31, 2021, which can be found on SEDAR under Calfrac's profile.
+On March 4, 2022 and March 15, 2022, the Company negotiated waivers and amendments to the 2020 Credit Agreement including, among others, the following: (i) the Funded Debt to Adjusted EBITDA covenant was waived for the quarter ended December 31, 2021, and increased to 3.75x for the quarter ended March 31, 2022; (ii) the minimum \$15.0 million liquidity requirement was temporarily waived through March 15, 2022, and reinstated through the term of an extended covenant relief period expiring June 30, 2022; and (iii) the execution of a secured bridge loan of up to \$25.0 million from G2S2 Capital Inc., a company controlled by Mr. Armoyan ("G2S2") in order to fund the Company's short-term working capital requirements (the "Bridge Loan") was permitted.
 See "Interest of Management and Others in Material Transactions" for additional information on the Bridge Loan.

 On May 3, 2022, Messrs.
-Gregory S. Fletcher and Lorne A. Gartner term of office as directors ceased and Messrs.
+Gregory S. Fletcher and Lorne A. Gartner retired as directors of the Company and Messrs.
 Pat Powell, Charles Pellerin and Chetan Mehta joined the board of directors upon their election at the annual and special meeting of shareholders.